zhuorantan/key-value-server/README.md

 result: {"a": {"b": {"c": "foo"}}}
 ```

-If one of the immediate values is not an object, the request is invalid:
+If one of the intermediate values is not an object, the request is invalid:

 ```
 {"a": {"b": "foo"}}